limeng12/intron_order/README.md

 Then put the output file under data/iso_3rd/

 ### 3. Build intron splicing order graph and matrix
-Edit the run.R to change the working dir
+If user are not working with Rstudio, then need to edit the run.R to change the working dir

 Source the below R script in Rstudio.
 ```